-Mr. Viola is currently the Executive Chairman of Virtu Financial and is one of the nation's foremost leaders in electronic trading.
+Mr. Viola is currently the Chairman Emeritus of Virtu Financial, one of the nation's foremost provider of financial technology products and services.
 He began his career in the financial services industry on the floor of the New York Mercantile Exchange and rose to be Vice Chairman (1993-1996) and Chairman (2001-2004).
-Mr. Viola is also the founder and largest stockholder in Independent Bank Group, Inc (Nasdaq: IBTX), a community banking chain headquartered in McKinney, Texas that he founded in 1989.
+Mr. Viola is also the founder and largest stockholder in Independent Bank Group, Inc, a community banking chain headquartered in McKinney, Texas that he founded in 1989.
 In 2009, he was inducted in to the Futures Industry Association Hall of Fame.

 Mr. Viola decisively led the New York Mercantile Exchange through the aftermath of the terrorist attacks of Sept.
 11, 2001.
-Mr. Viola was recognized by the members and the Board of Directors of the New York Mercantile Exchange for his efforts in leading the reopening of the New York Mercantile Exchange following the terrorist attacks and at the time the New York Mercantile Exchange Board presented Viola with a citation noting "his untiring efforts and inspirational guidance that resulted in the reopening of the New York Mercantile Exchange following the terrorist destruction of the World Trade Center on September 11, 2001."
+Mr. Viola was recognized by the members and the Board of Directors of the New York Mercantile Exchange for his efforts in leading the reopening of the New York Mercantile Exchange following the terrorist attacks with a citation noting "his untiring efforts and inspirational guidance that resulted in the reopening of the New York Mercantile Exchange following the terrorist destruction of the World Trade Center on September 11, 2001."

-Shortly after September 11, 2001, Mr. Viola conceived, founded and funded the Combating Terrorism Center at West Point, now in its tenth year of operation.
+Shortly after September 11, 2001, Mr. Viola conceived, founded, and funded the Combating Terrorism Center at West Point, now in its sixteenth year of operation.

-Mr. Viola has been widely recognized for his philanthropic endeavors including donating over $10 million to his alma mater through various gifts.
-Mr. Viola is also a benefactor of the Columbia University medical school, and he and his family created and endowed the Pope John Paul II Family Academy in Bushwick, Brooklyn.
-He has also been honored as "Man of the Year" by the Chai Lifeline, which provides vital support services for Jewish Children with life-threatening illnesses.
-His charitable endeavors further include a $2 million donation to Fordham University and founding the National Children's Educational Reform Foundation, which is dedicated to the improvement of inner city education with an emphasis on bilingual programs in immigrant communities.
+Mr. Viola has been widely recognized for his philanthropic endeavors including to his alma mater through various gifts.
+Mr. Viola is a benefactor of the Columbia University medical school.
+He has also been honored as "Man of the Year" by the Chai Lifeline.
+His charitable endeavors further include donations to Fordham University.

 Mr. Viola and his wife, Teresa, have three sons - John, Michael and Travis.